wotakumoe/wotaku/Websites.md

 # Websites

-A curated collection of websites related to manga, anime, light novels and all other things otaku.
-Every site has been personally tested and only the highest quality ones are recommended.
+Looking for websites that provide manga, anime, light novels, and other things to fulfill your otaku needs?
+You have arrived at in the website section!
+In here you will find the finest quality of links extensively tested with love and care.
 ___

 ![](/static/banner/manga.png)